ThuyLe2410/ThuyLe2410/README.md

 I have over 5 years of experience working as a Financial Analyst and Risk Management Analyst at a bank.
 I have self-taught expertise in **Big data analytics**, **Data engineering**, and **Machine learning**.

 🧑‍💻 I have a passion for analyzing data and data storytelling, leveraging my skills to uncover insights and drive business decisions.
 I enjoy working with different technologies and platforms.

-My current favorites are:
+## Connect with me
+Reach me at ngocthuyle19@gmail.com

+## Languages and Tools

 - Excel / SQL / PostgreSQL / MySQL / Python / R
 - Tableau / PowerBI, Metabase
 - Docker / Airflow / Kafka / Hadoop / MapReduce / Spark

-Reach me at ngocthuyle19@gmail.com

-## Connect with me

-## Languages and Tools